Clipping Mask in InDesign | Easy Guide for Learners

 To create a clipping mask in InDesign, you can start by designing a vector shape and inserting your desired image into that shape.
 By utilizing a vector shape in InDesign, you can designate it as the clipping mask for your image, replacing the default rectangle.
 This straightforward process remains consistent for any vector shape you choose within InDesign.

-Clipping Masks Using The Frame Tool
+Clipping Masks Using the Frame Tool

 Step 1 – Launch Adobe InDesign